xephora/Threat-Remediation-Scripts/Threat-Track/CS_INSTALLER/decompiling_attempt/readme.md

 ### Investigating and dissecting some of the source code from CS_installer.exe.
-It will be available to you if you need it.

 ### Class `internal class Program`